 |Domestic Gross: $11,538,204||Overseas Gross: $4,369,207|

-The Conspirator was the first movie financed by billionaire Joe Ricketts’ American Film Co. for $25 million and this dull Robert Redford directed picture lost the right-wing oligarch most of his investment.
+James D. Solomon began working on The Conspirator screenplay in 1993, but it took until 2008 to get optioned and finally land a greenlight.
+This was the first movie financed by billionaire Joe Ricketts’ American Film Co. for $25 million and this Robert Redford directed picture lost the right-wing oligarch most of his investment.
 The Conspirator premiered at the 2010 Toronto International Film Festival and landed US distribution with Roadside and Lionsgate.
 Ricketts also brokered a deal with the distributors, where his company would provide the majority of the marketing costs for higher returns on the film.
 Roadside, which is partially owned by Lionsgate had little risk on the The Conspirator.